-The proposed bill would amend current statutes regarding nonoperating identification and driver licenses to allow for a distinguishing mark that identifies the licensee as an enrolled member of a federally recognized Native American tribe located in Arizona.
-This change would be effective January 1, 2026, and would require applicants to submit satisfactory proof of their tribal enrollment to the Arizona Department of Transportation (ADOT).
-The bill specifies acceptable forms of proof, including enhanced tribal cards, tribal identification cards, tribal certificates of Indian blood, and tribal or Bureau of Indian Affairs affidavits of birth.
+The proposed bill would amend current statutes regarding nonoperating identification and driver licenses by allowing a distinguishing mark to indicate that the licensee is an enrolled member of a federally recognized Native American tribe located in Arizona.
+This change would be effective starting January 1, 2026.
+The bill specifies that applicants must elect to have this mark and provide satisfactory proof of their tribal enrollment, which can include documents such as an enhanced tribal card, a tribal identification card, a tribal certificate of Indian blood, or a Bureau of Indian Affairs affidavit of birth.
+The distinguishing mark cannot identify a specific tribe or include other personal information.

-Additionally, the bill clarifies that the distinguishing mark cannot identify a specific tribe or include other personal information from the submitted documents.
-It also makes technical changes to the language surrounding the issuance of identification licenses and driver licenses, ensuring that the process used by ADOT minimizes the potential for photo alteration or reproduction.
+Additionally, the bill makes technical changes to the language surrounding the issuance of identification and driver licenses, ensuring that the process used by the Department of Transportation prohibits the ability to alter or superimpose photographs on the licenses.
+It also clarifies that the department will not refund any fees paid for the issuance of a nonoperating identification license when a driver license is issued.
 Overall, the bill aims to enhance the representation of Native American identity on state-issued identification while maintaining privacy regarding specific tribal affiliations.

 House Engrossed Version: 28-3165, 28-3166, 41-601